28401

 Are there any regularly scheduled events at gd:c?

-The weekly lunchtime colloquium takes place every Tuesday 11:30 — 1:00 p.m. during the teaching term (roughly mid-October until mid-February and mid-April until late July).
-The purpose is to allow fellows, staff and invited guests to present their work, stimulate their colleagues and obtain valuable feedback.
-You can find the programme on our website.
+The colloquium takes place every Tuesday during the teaching term (roughly mid-October until mid-February and mid-April until late July).
+The purpose is to allow fellows, staff and invited guests to present their work, engage with colleagues and obtain valuable feedback.

 The fellows usually hold a reading group on Thursdays where they can get to know each other, discuss academic texts and share their work.
-While fellows can schedule the reading group according to their needs and interests, Thursday has proven to be a good weekday to accommodate these gatherings.
-Please note that our library/conference room is usually unavailable for recurring meetings.
-Podcast recordings, video shoots and joint excursions into Munich’s local history and museums may also be scheduled on Thursdays.
+Thursday has also proven to be a good weekday to accommodate joint excursions into Munich’s local history and museums.
 If you have ideas for guided tours or would like to present your own research or expertise on Munich, feel free to approach our staff.

-• an annual summer school that extends over several days and generally takes place at the beginning of the summer vacation (late July/early August) and focuses on a different topic each year.
-It offers PhD students and artists the chance to discuss their own scholarly and artistic projects with experts and to open a dialogue with the Centre’s research.
+The annual summer school extends over several days, generally takes place at the beginning of the summer vacation (late July/early August) and focuses on a different topic each year.
+It offers graduate and PhD students and artists the chance to discuss their own scholarly and artistic projects with experts and to open a dialogue with the Centre’s research.
+All fellows are invited to participate or engage in the programme.

 How do I find out about news and events at gd:c?